pingcap/docs-dm/en/usage-scenario-simple-replication.md

     >
     > `store-filter-rule` is different from `log-filter-rule & user-filter-rule`. `store-filter-rule` is a rule for the whole `store` schema, while `log-filter-rule` and `user-filter-rule` are rules for the `log` table in the `user` schema.

-- To satisfy the replication Requirement #3, configure the [black and white lists](feature-overview.md#black-and-white-table-lists) as follows:
+- To satisfy the replication Requirement #3, configure the [block and allow lists](feature-overview.md#block-and-allow-table-lists) as follows:

     ```yaml
-    black-white-list:
+    block-allow-list:  # Use black-white-list if the DM's version <= v2.0.0-beta.2.
       log-ignored:
         ignore-dbs: ["log"]
     ```